nwkyz/sIDE/.github/README.md

 # Introduction
 sIDE (softIDE) is a configuration for neovim to make it into an super-lightweight and fast IDE.
 It is easy to install, configure and use.
 Thanks to neovim, it can work on almost all the architectures and OSes.

 In the fastest way, only one line of command is needed to install sIDE.
+This is a fully step-by-step documentation and beginners can also easily install sIDE by following the steps, too.

 # Features
 * Blazing fast startup and executing